mflatt/sweetpea-py/docs/_source/api/main.rst

-   * When the levels of a derived factor in `crossing` have a window size N that is greater than 1, then N-1 additional preamble trials are added to the start of the sequence, so that the derived level is defined for the first trial that starts the crossing sequence.
-When multiple derived factors are included in the crossing, the one with the greatest window size determines the number of preamble trials.
+   * When the levels of a derived factor in `crossing` have a window size N that is greater than 1, then N-1 additional preamble trials are normally added to the start of the sequence, so that the derived level is defined for the first trial that starts the crossing sequence.
+This behavior can be controlled in a derived factor by specifying a starting trial.
+When multiple derived factors are included in the crossing, the one with the latest starting trial determines the number of preamble trials.
 The levels of non-derived factors in the preamble trials are selected randomly and independently, except that the combinations are subject to any requirements from `constraints`, such as an :class:`.AtMostKInARow` constraint or an :class:`.Exclude` constraint.

    * When a derived-factor definition implicitly excludes certain combinations by the definition of its levels, then the number of